CarloWood/UpstreamLib/README.md

 and find the result as `build/libFruitsLib.a` and installed in `/tmp/UpstreamLib/lib/libFruitsLib.a`.

-After installation, another cmake project can use it by adding&dash; for example&dash; the following to its `CMakeLists.txt`:
+After installation, another cmake project can use it by adding &ndash;for example&ndash; the following to its `CMakeLists.txt`:

     find_package(Fruits CONFIG)